Row of beehives in a spring UK apiary representing April beekeeping tasks

 Adding Supers and Managing Space

 As April progresses and nectar flows improve, colonies may quickly fill the brood box with brood, pollen and honey.
 Adding supers at the right time helps prevent congestion, supports honey storage and can reduce swarm pressure.
+In strong colonies, waiting too long can leave the brood nest feeling cramped or honey-bound.

 Disease Awareness and Varroa Monitoring